Student Research Grants Competition Information

 May I apply for both Research Travel and Conference Presentation Awards?

-Applicants can submit applications for both the Research Travel Awards and Conference Presentation Funds, however, each eligible student can only accept one SRGC award each fiscal year (July 1 – June 30).
+Applicants can submit applications for both the Research Travel Awards and Conference Presentation Funds, however, each eligible student can only accept one SRGC award in the fiscal year (July 1 – June 30).
+Most students will be funded by SRGC only once during their time as a graduate student.

 May I apply for a Conference Presentation Award even though I don’t know if my proposal will be accepted to the conference?